Mjolner-ServiceNow/mimisbrunnr.dk/_docs/integration-app/field-map.md

   Use a script to dynamically set the value of the external field.

 - **External field name**
   Specify the name of the field at the Service Provider.
+For inbound REST messages it is also possible to use dot-walking in this field.

 ## JSON Options